MaayanLab/clustergrammer/README.md

 Row-B   3.0     0.0     8.0
 Row-C   0.2     0.1     2.5
 ```
-(note that tabs are required, but spaces are used in the example below to increase readability)

-The matrix must have unique names for rows and columns.
 Row and column categories can also be included in the matrix in the following way:

 ![cat_tsv](img/cat_tsv.png "cat_tsv.png")

-This Excel screenshot shows a single row category being added as an additional column of strings (e.g. 'Type: Interesting') and a single column category being added as an additional row of strings (e.g. 'Gender: Male').
+This screenshot of an Excel spreadsheet shows a single row category being added as an additional column of strings (e.g. 'Type: Interesting') and a single column category being added as an additional row of strings (e.g. 'Gender: Male').
 Up to 15 categories can be added in a similar manner.
 The 'title' of row/column names and categories can also be included by prefixing each string with 'Title: ' - e.g. the title of the column names is 'Cell Line' and the title of the row categories is 'Gender'.

 Alternatively, row/column names and categories can be stored as Python tuples as shown below (or see [tuple_cats.txt](txt/tuple_cats.txt)).